khaekelvin/ai_10211100388/README.md

 ## Using External APIs (Optional)

-For enhanced LLM functionality, you can provide API keys for:
+For enhanced LLM functionality, you can provide your custom API keys for:
-- OpenAI (for GPT-4o)
-- Anthropic (for Claude-3-Sonnet)

-These can be added as environment variables or through Streamlit's secrets management.
+- Mistral AI

 ## Data Sources